 Registration is not required!
-Just follow the webinar links provided in the individual event listings on our Calendar (select "Calendar" from the list of tabs on the left, then select the event you wish to attend; links are at the bottom of each event description) a little before 6 PM on the evening of the scheduled program to join and participate.
+Just follow the webinar links provided in the individual event listings on our Calendar (select "Calendar" from the list of tabs on the left, then select the event you wish to attend; links are at the bottom of each event description) a little before the program's start time--we are in the Eastern Time Zone--on the evening of the scheduled program to join and participate.

 All programs are offered free of charge.

 Join Ric Mixter on an incredible nautical journey in search of the Griffon, a captivating unsolved Great Lakes mystery that’s puzzled researchers since 1679.